kota-shade/zf-doctrine-copier/README.md

 # zf-doctrine-copier
-Clone doctrine enitys with their relations
+Clone doctrine enities with their relations